 We love Merino socks.
 They’re pretty much the perfect all-year-round socks and their temperature-regulating properties are fantastic.

-These Feetures socks are crafted from super-fine Merino wool on a high-density knit pattern, making them lightweight and both cooling or warming when you need them to be.
+Feetures Merino 10 Cushion No-Shows are crafted from super-fine Merino wool on a high-density knit pattern, making them lightweight and both cooling or warming when you need them to be.

 Feetures also states that their Merino+ fibers are enhanced with anti-odor technology, so you’ll get a cool/warm, dry, and odor-free run.